emvc/emvc-guide/content/guide/initialization.md

 ### Application : Initialization

-When a Locomotive application is started, it proceeds through a sequence of
+When a emvc application is started, it proceeds through a sequence of
 steps:

   1. Configure the Environment

      In this step, `config/environments/all.js` is executed followed by the configuration file for the current environment.
 For instance, when running in development, `config/environments/development.js` is executed.

   2. Invoke Initializers

      After the environment has been configured, initializers are invoked.
      Initializers are used to configure sub-systems and connect to databases, message queues, and other services utilized by the application.

   3. Draw Routes

      The routes in `config/routes.js` are drawn.

   4. Start HTTP Server

      Finally, the HTTP server is started and the application begins handling requests.